Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-10 - Further work with sockets
 Continued adding code for socket usage, had issues with connecting, started to think about processing commands.
 (1.5 hours)

+### 2024-01-11 - Trying to initialize grid
+Had issues attempting to initialize grid but started a new file for displaying it.
+(1 hour)